nginxinc/nginx-basics-workshops/lab5/readme.md

 ## NGINX Plus Dashboard

-In this lab exercise you will enable NGINX Plus status dashboard and watch it for status changes and matrics while you perform various test on NGINX as a proxy.
+In this section, you will enable NGINX Plus status dashboard and watch it for status changes and metrics while you perform various tests on NGINX as a proxy.

+The NGINX Plus Dashboard and statistics API provide over 240 metrics about the request and responses flowing through NGINX Plus proxy.
+This is a great feature to allow you to watch and triage any potential issues with NGINX Plus as well as any issues with your backend applications.
+Some of metrics provided include the following:

+- TCP throughput and connections
+- HTTP request and response stats and all status codes
+- Virtual Server and Location context metrics
+- Upstream context metrics
+- Healthcheck success/failures
+- SSL handshakes, sessions and reuse
+- NGINX caching metrics
+- DNS resolver
+- NGINX clustering
+- NGINX Worker Metrics
+- Ratelimit Metrics

+All of these metrics are available via NGINX Plus API as a Json object making it easy to import these stats/metrics into your choice of Monitoring tools.

 1. Inspect the `dashboard.conf` file and look into the `server` block that enables access to NGINX Plus dashboard.
 You will find the following:
     - Dashboard is listening on port 9000